Again, NNPC to Revise Fuel Prices Amid Nationwide Rollout of Dangote Petrol

 Reports indicate that the NNPC lifted approximately 103 million litres of petrol from the Dangote Refinery between September 15 and 30.

-According to NNPC insiders speaking to Premium Times, as the company depletes its imported petrol stock and increasingly depends on supplies from the Dangote Refinery, an upward adjustment in pump prices is inevitable to reflect this shift.
+NNPC insiders told Premium Times that as the company's imported petrol stock depletes and reliance on supplies from the Dangote Refinery increases, an upward adjustment in pump prices is inevitable to reflect the shift.

 In a pricing template released on September 16, the company indicated that once the gantry price from the Dangote Refinery and all associated charges were factored in, petrol prices at its pumps across the country would rise, depending on the location.